skystar-p/kubix/README.md

 ## Use Post-processors to tailor your output

 You can use `postProcessors` option to mutate your final output to tailor for your need.
-This kind of "bulk-processor" is useful in some kind of cases, for example:
+This kind of "bulk-processor" is useful in some cases, for example:

 * You want to "enforce" labels or annotations to your resources to track your cloud cost.
 * You want to remove the whole manifest if some conditions are met.
-* You want to customize your helm chart output further, but there is no `values` knobs to control that.
+* You want to customize your helm chart's output further, but there is no `values` knobs to control that.

 All manifests are validated after the post-processors are applied, so you don't have to worry about your mistake in post-processor functions.
 Nice!